SFe-Team-was-taken/SFe/sfe-specification-4.0u8.md

 - Downgrade the `ifil` version in the header from `wMajor=2`, `wMinor=1024` to `wMajor=2`, `wMinor=1`.
 - Overwrite the `isng` value with `EMU8000` or `E-mu 10K1`.
-- Decompress the samples if the bank uses SFe Compression.
+- Decompress/decontainerise the samples if the bank uses SFe Compression.
-- Downsample any 24-bit or 32-bit samples to 16-bit, and remove the `sm24` and `sm32` sub-chunks.
-- Convert all 8-bit samples to 16-bit by moving the sample data to the `smpl` sub-chunk.
+- Convert the sdta structure to legacy 16-bit.
 - If the first 8 bits of either `wPreset` or `wBank` are identical to another patch, keep only the patch with bits 9-16 clear.
 If this is not found, keep only the last of the patches in the record.
 Clear bits 9-16 of all patches afterwards.
 - Remove the `ISFe-list` sub-chunk.